How to copy a table from PDF to Excel: 8 methods explained

 Most of these tools offer a free tier.
 But you might need to subscribe to their premium plans for more advanced features or to remove limitations.
 Remember that uploading sensitive information to these online tools might pose a security risk.
 Make sure to read their privacy policies before using them.

 Despite being easy to use, these tools have their limitations.
-If you are dealing with complex tables, image-based PDFs, or multi-page tables, these online converters might not yield the best results.
+If you are dealing with complex tables, scanned or image-based PDFs, or multi-page tables, these online converters might not yield the best results.
 More importantly, these tools won't be adequate if you need to copy a large number of tables regularly or if you require batch-processing capabilities.

 Open-source software can provide powerful solutions for extracting tables from PDFs to Excel.
 These tools are free to use and can often handle more complex tasks than the abovementioned methods.